Giving Back

 2022 Recipient: Brandy DeCoteau-Heminger

-Niizhoodenh is the Ojibwe word for twin, which translates to two hearts.
-This scholarship is in honor our founder’s twin sons who he lost many years ago.
+Niizhoodenh is the Ojibwe word for “twin,” translating to “two hearts.”
+This scholarship was created in honor of our founder’s twin sons, whom he lost many years ago.

 2023 Recipient: Charlise Chase Pendleton